 How are the metrics from the traditional reporting being used?
 (If they are used at all.
 I have witnessed many sessions where the metrics on a traditional long-standing report are revisited and it turns out no one can even recall why a particular metric is on the report or how anyone uses it!).

 So, the end result may be a report that looks better aesthetically, but functionally the user could get to what they need quicker from their 300 page PDF bundle.

 Another common issue I have encountered is that the tool that is implemented doesn’t match the need of the particular use case.

 For example, an ad-hoc analytical tool might be implemented to give the user complete flexibility to look at which metrics they want, viewed by which attributes they want and filtered in any way that they want.
 But depending on the use case, sometimes more is not necessarily better.
 Maybe this case is better served with predefined analytical workflows.
 All the flexibility just distracts the user or results in a less efficient path to action needed.

-Mobility as the dangling carrot
+Ease of use as the dangling carrot